Thrashville leaps forward, annoucing twelve acts for 2021 return.

 Given it’s rarity and strong interest from heavy music fans across regional NSW, organisers are eager to ensure punters that we have full intention on the festival going ahead in 2021 in whatever form is achievable.

-Ahead of further artist announcements, please welcome four hand-picked acts for Thrashville in 2021.
+Please welcome our full line-up of twelve hand-picked acts for Thrashville in 2021.

 Astrodeath are a duo born in 2018 as the heavy-hitting, sludge-grunge brainchild of Timmy Lancken (guitar and vocals) and Yoshi Hausler (drums).
 Their self-titled debut album is a concoction of tormented vocals, heavy slabs of evil riffage and titanic drums that will slap you right across the head.